-John Morrall is an affiliated senior scholar at the Mercatus Center at George Mason University.
+John Morrall is a Senior Affiliated Scholar at the Mercatus Center at George Mason University.
 His primary research interests are regulatory impact analysis, benefit-cost analysis, and regulatory reform and oversight.
 From 1981 until 2008 he worked at the Office of Information and Regulatory Affairs of the Office of Management and Budget as an economist, branch chief and Acting Deputy Administrator.
 He was the lead author for OMB’s annual Report to Congress on the Costs and Benefits of Federal Regulations.

 Dr. Morrall has been both a Visiting Economist at the American Enterprise Institute and a Brookings Institution Economic Policy Fellow.
 He also worked on regulatory reform at the Council on Wage and Price Stability.
 Prior to his government service he was an Assistant Professor of International Economics at the University of Florida.
 He has also taught economics at the American University and the University of North Carolina at Chapel Hill.